Currently the new backup system is BETA only.

 Your credentials will be created and displayed on the screen.
 You’ll need to either make a copy or download the CSV file as these will not be shown again.

 Step 3.
 Add your Wasabi API credentials to GridPane

 Back in your GridPane account, click through to your settings page:

-And then through to the Backup Providers page and enter your API details.
+Here, click through to the Integrations page, click Backup Providers, and enter your API details in the Wasabi tab:

-Then choose your preferred datacentre from the dropdown, and the click the Create button.
+- Then choose your preferred datacentre from the dropdown, and click the Create button.

 You’re all set!